terpnetwork/subdaos/validation/README.md

 The Validation SubDAO will follow a structured internal election process to select subdao members and ensure a fair and transparent representation of the community.
 The following guidelines are to be followed:

 **Nomination Process:**
-subDAO members have the opportunity to nominate others for a subDAO membership.
-Nominations can be submitted through a designated channel or platform specified by the subDAO.
+SubDAO members have the opportunity to nominate others for a subdao membership.
+Nominations can be submitted through a designated channel or platform specified by the subdao.
 **Election Period:**
 The election period is set by the on-chain voting mechanism for the validation subDAO.
-This can be changed by a proposal from a subDAO member.
+This can be changed by a proposal from a subdao member.

 **Voting Mechanism:**
-The subDAO currently used DAO-DAO for its voting mechanisms, however at any time the subDAO may choose to define alternate or additional voting mechanisms, which may include options such as community-wide voting, committee member voting, or a combination of both.
+The SubDAO currently used DAO-DAO for its voting mechanisms, however at any time the subdao may choose to define alternate or additional voting mechanisms, which may include options such as community-wide voting, committee member voting, or a combination of both.
 The mechanism will ensure fair representation and equal opportunity fo rcommunity members to participate in the election process

 **Resignation Protocol:**
-In the event that a subDAO member resigns or is unable to fulfill their duties, the committee will follow a predefined protocol to address the vacancy.
-This may involve the initiation of a by-election or appointment process to fill the vacant position, ensuring the continuity of the subDAO's operations.
+In the event that a subdao member resigns or is unable to fulfill their duties, the committee will follow a predefined protocol to address the vacancy.
+This may involve the initiation of a by-election or appointment process to fill the vacant position, ensuring the continuity of the subdao's operations.

 ## Responsibilities & Duties
 ___
-The Validation subDAO will have the following key responsibilities and duties in relation to serving & uplifting the official validators for the Terp Network:
+The Validation SubDAO will have the following key responsibilities and duties in relation to serving & uplifting the official validators for the Terp Network:

 **Temperature Checks of Test Network & Upgrade Decisions & Resources:**